 - Sample for facebook: “Dear [ add Mr/Ms President or Mr/Ms Prime Minister] ,On this UN Day against impunity for crime targeting journalists, we urge you to take a public stand against forms of violence on media professionals in [add name of your country] and direct your government’s services to investigate all attacks on journalists and media staff.
 Thank You” .
 Send it to us so that we can share with all the IFJ family.

-- Send letters to your own government or to government of targeted countries holding them accountable for their impunity records.
+- Send letters to your own government or to the government of targeted countries holding them accountable for their impunity records.
 Organise a visit to their embassies in your country to deliver the letter, take photographs and disseminate them widely, send them to us so that we can share them in our own network and support you.
-You may use the following samples for Mexico, the Philippines, Ukraine, Yemen
+You may use the following samples for Mexico, Pakistan, India, Yemen

 - Contact your newsroom about publishing /broadcasting stories about impunity on 2 November